grantas33/Google-dinosaur-with-OpenCV/README.md

 A bot made to play a dinosaur game in Google Chrome's browser when offline.
 Made using Python 3.6
+Grab screen function only works on Windows OS.

 ### How to use: